Limp in children | Medical Council of Canada

 Given a child with a limp, the candidate will

-1. acquire and interpret critical clinical findings, including
+1. acquire and interpret critical clinical findings, including those that

-4. calculating leg length discrepancies;
+4. calculate leg length discrepancies,

-5. describing stance and gait;
+5. describe stance and gait, and

 2. list and interpret critical investigations, including

-3. constructing an effective initial management plan, including
+3. construct an effective initial management plan, including